clericalai/docassemble-FormsMassVenture/docassemble-FormsMassVenture/docassemble/FormsMassVenture/data/templates/disclosureStatement.md

 5.3 a company that has not yet defined its business operations, has no business plan, has no stated investment goal for the funds being raised, or that plans to engage in a merger or acquisition with an unspecified business entity.
 [BR]
 **Texas Crowdfunding Compliance**
 6. This offering of securities is being made exclusively through MassVenture.com, a  registered Texas crowdfunding portal.
 You must access, discuss, and purchase all securities related to this offering through MassVenture.com. ${representative.name} and ${issuer.companyShortName} are unable to communicate with you regarding this sale except through a registered Texas crowdfunding portal.
-All consideration received for all sales of the securities in reliance on this exemption will not exceed $1 million in a 12-month period. ${issuer.company} will place a legend on the certificate or other document evidencing that the securities have not been registered and setting forth the limitations on resale contained in SEC Rule 147(e), including that for a period of nine months from the date of last sale by the issuer of the securities in the offering, all resales by any person, shall be made only to Texas residents.Material Information and Risk Factors
+All consideration received for all sales of the securities in reliance on this exemption will not exceed $1 million in a 12-month period. ${issuer.company} will place a legend on the certificate or other document evidencing that the securities have not been registered and setting forth the limitations on resale contained in SEC Rule 147(e), including that for a period of nine months from the date of last sale by the issuer of the securities in the offering, all resales by any person, shall be made only to Texas residents.
 [BR]
 **Material Information and Risk Factors**[BR]
 7. ${issuer_info_description}